Beacon on the Hill March 2017

 Vespers is an intimate half-hour (or less) worship service in the Fireside Room, led by one of our co-ministers or worship associates, with meditative music, a reading, singing, and a story, participatory activity or homily.
 Come check it out!

-UUCB members are invited to submit poems to email@example.com, to be published when space is available.
+UUCB members are invited to submit poems (with or without images) to firstname.lastname@example.org.

 Unitarian Universalist Church of Berkeley